NoExplorer/GRUB-Boot-Mount-Error-Repair/README.md

 ### 4) Chroot into the root directory with `arch-chroot`
 * `arch-chroot /mnt/arch`
 ### 5) Run the script and follow the instructions! ***(Make sure to navigate to the location the script is stored at.
 Use `cd [location (i.e. /home)]` to navigate somewhere.)***
+Run with `sh grubrepairscript.sh`.
+If there are issues with permissions, run with `sudo` but there shouldn't be any.
 <p>&nbsp;</p>

 # It didn't fix the issue.
 What can I do?
 ## You can inspect the code, take a look at what commands run, and execute them manually.
 If that fails too, keep trying.
 If there's an actual error, give me a message, along with the error, and I will try to fix it.
 ### You can look at the code even if the OS doesn't work.
 Straight out of the install disk.
 Just type `nano grubrepairscript.sh` and it should open.
+<p>&nbsp;</p>

+# **WARNING!**
+# In case I lose access to my account or there is a modification to this that I didn't approve of, LOOK AT WHAT COMMANDS RUN!
+BEWARE OF `sudo rm -rf /` IN PARTICULAR SINCE THAT WILL WIPE YOUR DISK!
+ALSO CHECK FOR ANY SUSPICIOUS PACKAGES THAT MIGHT BE IN THERE IN THE VERY RARE OCCASION I LOSE ACCESS!
+PACMAN SHOULD ONLY BE INSTALLING THE LINUX KERNELS!
 <p>&nbsp;</p>

 ### Notes: